-For those of you that prefer a Día de los Muertos celebration, we’ve got just the thing for you.
-To celebrate the Mexican festivity that blends indigenous roots with Catholic customs from the Spanish viceroyalty, you can now listen to songs in the likes of “La Llorona”, “La Bruja” and “Recuerdame (Remember Me)” by Carlos Rivera from Disney Pixar’s movie Coco.
-“To live in hearts we leave behind is not to die” (Campbell), and at Salvage One this November, you’ll be reminded of the joyful celebration that death can be.
+Celebrate the Mexican festivity that blends indigenous roots with Catholic customs from the Spanish viceroyalty, with a spine-tingling gig at Salvage One this November.
+Hear frightful and melancholic tunes that speak of death, mourning and the cycle of life, including “La Llorona”, “La Bruja” and “Recuerdame (Remember Me)” by from Disney Pixar’s movie Coco.
+Played masterfully by DIVISI’s Amp’d String Quartet, you’ll be reminded of the joyful celebration that death can be.

 If you’re looking for a new way to celebrate Halloween, why not spend it by listening to eerie and chilling songs that have not only been ingrained in our minds, but are also a great part of pop culture?